Sean Bouchard Preview, Player Props: Rockies vs. Giants

 |Rockies vs Giants Prediction

-- Bouchard hit .297 with six doubles, three home runs and 21 walks.

-- Bouchard got a hit in 57.7% of his 26 games last year, with more than one hit in 23.1% of those games.
+- Bouchard has gotten a hit in two of six games this season, and had multiple hits in one of those games.

-- He took the pitcher deep in 11.5% of his games last season (26 in all), leaving the ballpark in 3.1% of his trips to home plate.

-- In 26.9% of his games a season ago (seven of 26), Bouchard drove in a run.
-In three of those games (11.5%) he recorded more than one RBI, and he had three or more in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.